Categoría Primera C

 The Categoría Primera C is the third division tournament of football in Colombia, which is amateur in nature.
 It is organized by the División Aficionada del Fútbol Colombiano (Difútbol), an entity dependent on the Colombian Football Federation (FCF).
 Despite being called Primera C and being within the federative football system, it does not grant promotion to the professional Primera B, which is organized by the División Mayor del Fútbol Profesional Colombiano (Dimayor).
 According to a study made in 2020, Colombia was the only country in the top 20 of the FIFA ranking lacking a third tier football league linked to its league system.
-The current champion is Equipo Azul from Valledupar, who won the 2024 tournament.
+The current champion is Equipo Azul from Valledupar, who won the 2024 and 2025 tournaments.

 History

 Early years

 In 1990, Dimayor created the second division in Colombia, and at the same time the need for the new tournament to have relegation to a lower tier arose, making way for the creation of a third division league.
 In 1991 the Primera C began with the participation of amateur teams and affiliate or reserve squads of professional teams, proposed by Dimayor.

-In all editions, the teams were divided into regional groups, each region had its semifinal and final and at the end of each zone had a representative for a final stage, which was played in a single venue.
-The first champion of the competition was the reserves of Millonarios, after finishing first in the final stage, however for the first edition there was no promotion.
+In all editions, the teams were divided into regional groups, each region had its semifinal and final and at the end each zone had a representative for a final stage, which was played at a single venue.
+The first champion of the competition was the reserve squad of Millonarios, after finishing first in the final stage, however for the first edition there was no promotion.
 In the event that a Dimayor affiliate club won the title, the winning team had to sell or transfer its berth in the second tier.
 This situation occurred in 1993, when the Unión Magdalena reserve team won the competition and was able to claim promotion by switching its license and creating the Deportivo Samarios club that played in the second tier in 1994.
 In 1996 and 1998, the América de Cali youth squads won the competition and in both cases América yielded its spot in Primera B, with Atlético Buenaventura being the team promoted to the second tier for 1997 and Palmira F.C. renting the berth to take part in Primera B in 1999.